Alaska Nurse Aide Registry

 How Do You Verify Your CNA License in Alaska?

 You or any prospective employer can verify a CNA license status by visiting the Department of Commerce, Community, and Economic Development, the Division of Corporation, Business & Professional Licensing website.
 A license number is needed in order to search and access the records.
 Take note that a $20 verification fee will be applied.

-All CNA certifications must be renewed before March 31st of even-numbered years regardless of the issued date of the certificate.
+CNA certifications in Alaska must be renewed before March 31st of even-numbered years regardless of the issued date of the certificate.
 CNAs will be notified via mail 60 days prior to the expiration date.
 New certificates will then be issued within 90 days of the renewal expiration and will be effective for the next 24 months.

 There are two (2) types of renewals for nurse aide certifications:

 - Biennial certificate renewal for certificates issued on or before March 31st of the previous year.
 A $100 fee will be applied.

 - Prorated certificate renewal for certificates issued on or after April 1st of the previous year.
 A $50 fee will be applied.

 Continuing the criteria for education compliance for nurse aide certificate renewal includes: